colinfitzgerald328/colinfitzgerald328.github.io/_posts/2022/2022-1-13-winterbeak.markdown

 ## Budgeting plans for the semester
 I’ve learned that it’s a lot easier to feel financially secure if you plan your budget out and have a mental account of what is going to be coming in and out of your bank account for the next five to six months.

-Investing Plans for the semester.
+## Investing Plans for the semester
 With a modest return in safe assets, I’ve found that I can put some money into the stock market and make enough back over the coming months to cover a week or two of groceries.
 While this doesn’t sound like a lot, saving money here and there can ease a lot of burden down the road.

 ## Having fun